 What are strains, and where do they come from?

-Strains are a loose categorization term for different varietals of cannabis, but it’s one most easily understood.
-Other terms like cultivars and chemovars are more scientifically accurate, but not a lot of folks know what those terms mean.
+Strains are a loose categorization term for different varietals of cannabis, but it’s the one that’s most easily understood.
+Other terms like “cultivars” and “chemovars” are more scientifically accurate, but not a lot of folks know what those terms mean.

 To understand how we got here, let’s go back to the beginning.
 Cannabis, like all plants, has different varieties, called varietals.
 These differences appear as the colors of the flowers, the aroma of the buds, and (allegedly) the effects of the flower, among other factors.